isaacchua0309/HeartSprouts/README.md

    - **Conclusion**: The navigation bar needs clearer icons and labels.
 We should consider adding a tutorial or onboarding guide for first-time users.

 2. **Profile Creation Confusion**: Some users were confused about the steps required to complete the profile creation process.
-   - **Conclusion**: Simplify the profile creation process and providing clearer instructions at each step.
+   - **Conclusion**: Simplify the profile creation process and provide clearer instructions at each step.

 3. **Reminder Settings**: Users appreciated the reminder feature but wanted more customization options (e.g., setting specific times for reminders).
    - **Conclusion**: Enhance the reminder feature by allowing users to set specific times and customize reminder messages.

-#### Sample 2: Focus Group Discussions
+### Sample 2: Focus Group Discussions

 **Objective**: To gain deeper insights into user motivations and preferences for features related to maintaining relationships.